wjcaiii/Assignment-4/README.md

 ## The Quality Checks
 In named entity recognition section, I tested the result of the third song called *I Miss You*.
 Some named entities were inaccurate.
 For example, "Down" was identified as a person since it's capitalized as the first word in a sentence.
 Also, "Towards" was recognized as a product.
-In a word, before we use NER to analyze a text, we need to go through the result first and modify the mistakes.
+In a word, before we use NER to analyze a text, we need to check the result first.
 The outcomes based on NER may not be quite reliable.